Should Your Company Allow a BYOD Work Environment?

 - Improve productivity thanks to greater device proficiency

-Conversely, workplaces that allow a BYOD environment may encounter a number of problems.
-In particular, healthcare verticals that are using personal devices to view, transfer, or store personal health information (PHI); as well as those in the financial services industry that handle sensitive personal information, may have cause for concern if allowing BYOD.
-Problems may include…
+Workplaces that allow a BYOD environment may encounter a number of problems.
+In particular, healthcare organizations that are using personal devices to view, transfer, or store personal health information (PHI); as well as those in the financial services industry that handle sensitive personal information, may have cause for concern if allowing BYOD.
+Problems may include:

 - A lack of security measures installed on devices